Table of Contents_

 Fake online reviews usually come from a company that has no face.
 The same company will push more reviews on the platform through multiple accounts.
 To spot these types of accounts, look for names such as Jane or John Smith or accounts with names that are just full of letters and numbers.
 Approximately 99% of the time, these accounts do not have a profile picture.

 If the overall number of reviews spikes within a short time frame, this indicates a fake account.
 But there are exceptions.
 When a product launches, or on Christmas, Black Friday, or any other major buy season, there can be a spike in the number of reviews.
+This is also obvious with some fake IDMB reviews where a movie is review bombed with negative reviews before it has been released.

 Browse through a couple of reviews and see if you can find common phrases or words.
 For example, suppose you find repetitive phrases in different reviews.
 In that case, the client that needs fake reviews requires these phrases in their reviews.